Profile image of me

 Recently my work has centred on helping developers detect and mitigate "flaky" software tests.
 I have also worked on mutation analysis approaches to help developers assess the quality of their test suites, including finding areas of code that while executed by tests may only be pseudo-tested.
 Other past areas of work have included detecting and repairing presentation failures and automatically generating tests using search-based test generation.

 My work has been funded by the EPSRC and Meta.
-I am currently an associate editor for the Software Testing, Verification and Reliability journal.
+I am currently an associate editor for the Software Testing, Verification and Reliability journal, and I lead Sheffield's Testing Research Group.

 PhD Opportunities

 I currently have an open PhD position to start in 2025.
 This position comes with fees paid.
-If you are a UK student, it also includes a stipend for living expenses.
+If you are a UK student (or you have settled status), it also includes a stipend for living expenses.

 Publications